 Today, we are all living together on these lands and we must acknowledge, respect, and learn from these past and present relationships.

-Goderich resides in the traditional territory of Anishinabek Nation, Odawa Nation, and Mississauga Nation.
+Goderich resides in the Territory of the Anishinabek Nation: The People of the Threes Fires known as Ojibway, Odawa, and Pottawatomie Nations.
+The Chippewas of Saugeen and the Chippewas of Nawash, known collectively as the Saugeen Ojibway Nation, are also the traditional keepers of this land.
 We wish to acknowledge these Nations as our community partners and the traditional inhabitants of this land we work on.

 If you wish to know what land you reside or work on either as a group or just for your own personal home, please check out Native Land Map.
 But remember, make sure this is just the start of your Indigenous educational journey.
 We recommend reading Braiding Sweetgrass by Robin Wall Kimmerer as a great second step to learn about the Indigenous connection to the land.